-In 2018, the Argos are to relocate their football operations to BMO Field sometime after training camp, with practices occurring at Lamport Stadium (approximately 1 block north between Liberty and King Streets), locker room and coaches offices at BMO Field and access to weight room facilities at Ricoh Coliseum.
-Until the move, the team will stay at their training camp location at York University.
+In 2018, the Argos relocated their football operations to BMO Field after training camp, with practices occurring at Lamport Stadium (approximately 1 block north between Liberty and King Streets), locker room and coaches offices at BMO Field and access to weight room facilities at Ricoh Coliseum.

 In 2017, the team used York University as their training facility prior to August 6th, before moving their training facilities to the former Don Bosco Catholic Secondary School, busing the team to other fields for practices for the remainder of 2017.
 The team was looking at entering a long-term lease at the school to centralize their practice facility, and installing a suitable turf for a practice field.
 Previously, the Argos practiced at the Downsview Park MLSE practice facility.

 The May 20th, 2015 announcement of the sale of the Argos to BCE and Kilmer Group (2 out of 3 owners of MLSE) also provided confirmation that the Argonauts will move to BMO Field for the 2016 season, after modifications are complete to accommodate the Canadian football-sized field and improve the facility.
 The sale of the team from David Braley closed Dec.
 31st, 2015.

 2015 was the last season the Toronto Argonauts played at Rogers Centre, their home since 1989, which was known as The SkyDome until 2005.